 1. Vacuum regularly.

 It’s a good idea to plan to set aside some time to vacuum all of your carpeting on a monthly basis (weekly in high traffic areas).
 Make sure to invest in a vacuum that can handle your carpet.
-Especially if you have really high pile carpet, you’re going to thank yourself later if you choose a vacuum that’s built for the job.
+You’ll thank yourself later – especially if you have really high pile carpet.

 2. Invest in a good rug for your doorway.